cbohara/databricks_machine_learning/README.md

 - Bayesian process = uses previous iterations to inform the next iteration
 - Can freeze hyperparameters once the best one is found

+## Feature store
+A feature can be thought of as a column in a data set
+And the feature store is a centralized place to store and manage features

+Can easily see which features were used to create which models
+Load in the features for reused